Environmental Sustainability

 I offer repairs using traditional kintsugi methods and materials sourced from Japan.
 Please use the contact page to get a repair quote which will vary depending on the complexity of the break and the size of the object.

-Damaged or broken objects that are no longer wanted can be returned for free recycling, they will be crushed into grog and used in new pieces.
+Damaged or broken objects that are no longer wanted can be returned for recycling, they will be crushed into grog and powder and used in new pieces.

 • Material and Process

 I’ve been interested in supply chains since high-school, first through a deep dive on factory farming and animal cruelty, later through my career as a chef learning the importance of local ingredients and farming practices and now as a ceramicist I’m focused on the same things.
-Unfortunately ceramic materials can’t be grown, they are non-renewable and are mined.
-I started learning about mining and the social and environmental issues that surround it, like the destruction of ecosystems, toxic waste, pollution, and human rights allegations (especially in artisanal mines overseas) about child labour, forced labour and stolen land to name a few.
-One of the biggest challenges for makers who want to make ethical material choices is that in Australia ceramic supply stores don't label materials with origins so it's difficult or sometimes impossible to trace materials.
+Unfortunately ceramic materials can’t be grown, they are non-renewable and mined.
+I started learning about mining and the social and environmental issues that surround it, like the destruction of ecosystems, toxic waste, pollution, and human rights violations.
+One of the biggest challenges for ceramicists who want to make conscious material choices is that it's difficult or sometimes impossible to trace materials.

-This combined with the knowledge of how much material is wasted in my communities led me to focus on trying to eliminate as many commercial materials as possible in my work by replacing them with local by-products or surplus.
+This combined with the knowledge of how much valuable material is sent to landfill led me to focus on eliminating as many virgin materials as possible in my work by replacing them with local by-products or surplus.
 By-products created during my production are collected and recycled back into a closed loop system.
-The experimentation required excites me and its a welcome continuation from my cooking experience.
+The experimentation required excites me and is a welcome continuation from my cooking experience.

 The ‘waste’ materials or maybe better named by-products, surplus, recycled or second life materials I use most in my work are food waste shells, glass, ceramic sink sludge/sink trap waste, plastic clay bags, rock industry by-products and broken or failed ceramics that I collect from my local community.
-I see waste as an important resource and aim to highlight the beauty and value of these abundant materials, to create conversations and change systems.
+I aim to highlight the beauty and value of these abundant materials to create conversation and system change.

 • Protection and Regeneration